 - Areas that should be influenced.
-In other words, focus on leadership not control as it relates to your team members.
-As soon as you try and control every outcome of every team member, you become Steve – the toxic micromanager.
+In other words, focus on leadership, not control as it relates to your team members.
+As soon as you try and control every outcome of every team member, you become Steve – the toxic micromanager – and a bad leader.

 - Areas beyond your direct influence.
 Keep your scope clear and don’t go too broad.
 You’ll stretch yourself too thin.